Children from the Casey Cares Foundation meet the Eagles

 For some people, meeting Nick Foles, Malcolm Jenkins and the rest of the Eagles would mean a dream has come true.

-But for these 25 pictured here coming to Eagles training camp Saturday morning is a much-needed break.
+But for the 25 pictured in the video, coming to Eagles training camp Saturday morning is a much-needed break.

 The children you see are currently battling critical illness.